The Chamonix Classics course is a great week for anybody looking to experience first hand the best of the valley’s

-Our Climb Mont Blanc courses are based in our central Chalet Pele.
-Rooms are normally on a twin shared basis and all have en suite bathrooms.
+Our Chamonix Classics trips are based in our centrally located chalet.
+Rooms are on a twin shared basis and all have en suite bathrooms.
 The chalet have a fun atmosphere and there are often other like minded people staying in the chalet who are on various other climbing courses.
-Chamonix town is a short 5 minutes walk away with plenty of restaurants, bars and cafes and mountaineering shops.
+Chamonix town is a short 5 minute walk away with plenty of restaurants, bars and cafes and mountaineering shops.

 What to expect from mountain huts

 They are basic but comfortable.
 They can cater for vegetarians.
 Food is usually on a set menu basis (3 course in the evening, hot drink and bread/jam/cereal for breakfast).
 Often there is no running water and you have to buy water to drink and wash with (no showers).
 You can usually buy tea, coffee, wine, beer, soft drinks, chocolate bars and snacks.

 You can always expect a good atmosphere and a stunning view!

 The itinerary for this course is very flexible, so please let us know in advance if you have any requests, likes, dislikes, or things you’d particularly like to work on.
 Many people come back year after year to enjoy this course, so we try to change the itinerary regularly and make sure that we’re not repeating routes you’ve already done – just let us know and we’ll work with you.

-Below is an example itinerary (please note this is just an idea – and subject to change).
-Other options include the Aiguille du Peigne, Midi-Plan traverse, Papillon ridge, South face of the Midi, or classic rock routes such as the Frison Roche … the list of possibilities is limitless!
+Below is an example itinerary (please note this is just a guide and subject to change).
+Other options include the Aiguille du Peigne, Midi-Plan traverse, Papillon ridge, South face of the Midi, or classic rock routes such as the Frison Roche.
+The list of possibilities is limitless!

 We meet in the evening at 6pm to discuss the weather/conditions and the plan for the week.
 There is time to pick up any hire gear you may need.